Geodetic Survey Benchmark

 Some benchmarks also provide a reference for elevations.
 These types of benchmarks indicate the height above or below sea level at that location.

-A “benchmark” is a generic term sometimes referred as survey marks, geodetic marks and control stations.
+A “benchmark” is a generic term sometimes referred to as survey marks, geodetic marks, and control stations.
 Each has a slight difference in meaning.

 Developing a Datum Using Triangulation

 Example of a survey benchmark monument.
-More recently, surveyors use markers to set up a GPS receiver antenna in a known position for Differential GPS surveying.
+More recently, surveyors have used markers to set up a GPS receiver antenna in a known position for Differential GPS surveying.

 With 2 benchmark locations, surveyors use triangulation and trigonometry to measure the direction, distance, and elevation between them.
 Geodetic leveling can help understand the area and volume of the Earth.